Guy's Blog

 Assessing the damage.
 After this shot I tootled off to casualty for three staples in my scalp.
 But not before assembling a group shot with all my opponents of the evening, holding the weapon we fought at:

 This was an important evening for me as it established in my own mind my willingness to take serious physical risks in pursuit of the art- and of the need for better safety standards for the school I was planning to open.
 My decision to open a school was made in September 2000, this photo was taken in October, and the school opened in March 2001.
 Not long after this I got a broken finger playing around with longswords- while my steel gauntlets were in my bag about 5 feet away.
-We had no proper rules, and so laziness and stupidity got me hurt, twice in a couple of months.
+We had no proper rules, and so laziness and stupidity got me hurt, twice, in a couple of months.
 Doh.

 Your free safety guidelines, in a handy pdf!